chanho0912/MungBoonsCommunity/README.md

 spring.mail.properties.mail.smtp.starttls.enable=true
 ```

-* in My case.
+* in my case.
 I use google email.
-* if you want to use google email. then you need to 2 step sequrity.
+* if you want to use google email. then you need to 2 step security.
 * and then you can use app password.
 * write your email and app password.